-6. Niagra Falls
+6. Niagara Falls

-Niagra Falls is by far the worst Catlins waterfall and is not even worth a visit even if you have several years to explore the Catlins.
+Niagara Falls is by far the worst Catlins waterfall and is not even worth a visit even if you have several years to explore the Catlins.
 The “falls” is actually a rapid set in an area surrounded by long grass.

-The Catlins is one of my favourite places in New Zealand to road trip around and also the best place to view waterfalls.
+The Catlins is one of my favorite places in New Zealand to road trip around and also the best place to view waterfalls.
 Although this area is filled with many very beautiful stops, it’s safe to say that not all are equal.

 Please let us know if this blog helped you plan your trip and if you think I got the order right!?

 Also, if you found this blog helpful even the slightest, be sure to jump over and check out all our New Zealand travel guides.
 It’s filled with amazing guides separated by regions and popular cities in New Zealand.

 If not, that’s ok 🙂 below are some articles I know you’ll love!